By early 2024, the sales team was promising things the system couldn't deliver.

 When information density is necessary (and that's okay)

 There was a crucial design moment where we had to make a tough choice.
-The BKO screens were dense.
+The BackOffice screens were dense.
 Lots of required fields.
 Wide tables requiring horizontal scroll.
 Forms with 15, 20 inputs.

 Dense but necessary: every field existed for operational integrity.
 The solution wasn't simplification at any cost, but making consequences visible.